SebbySol/SebbySol/README.md

             <img src="quiz-app.png" width="500" style="object-fit: cover; cursor: pointer;" alt="simplequizapp">
           </a>
         <br><br>
         <p>A dynamic Simple Quiz App that challenges users with a variety of general knowledge questions.
-This project highlights the use of JavaScript for question randomization and real-time score tracking, paired with a clean, responsive UI built using Bootstrap.
+This project highlights the use of JavaScript for question randomization and real-time score tracking, paired with a clean, responsive UI built using HTML and CSS.
 It focuses on providing a seamless user experience with instant feedback and mobile-first compatibility</p>
       </div>
     </td>
   </tr>